chennachaos/high-performance-matlab/_episodes/03-Vectorization.md

 Similarly, we can perform element-wise logical operations by using vectorization in MATLAB.

-For additional details on vectorization in MATLAB, we suggest the following material.
+For additional details on vectorization in MATLAB, we suggest the following material:
 * <https://uk.mathworks.com/help/matlab/matlab_prog/vectorization.html>
 * <http://www-h.eng.cam.ac.uk/help/tpl/programs/Matlab/tricks.html>

 ## Limitations and disadvantage of vectorization
 * Vectorized code poses issues in parallelising the code for distributed computing.
-* Sometimes, it is difficult to spot bugs when you miss the period operator (.), especially if you don't know when and where to use the period operator.
+* Sometimes it is difficult to spot bugs when you miss the period operator (.), especially if you don't know when and where to use the period operator.

 {% include links.md %}